 5. Barcelos Rooster statue

-The Barcelos Rooster (O Galo de Barcelos) is Portugal’s national symbol and can be found across all kinds of souvenirs, from woodwork to embroidery.
+The Barcelos Rooster (Galo de Barcelos) is Portugal’s national symbol and can be found across all kinds of souvenirs, from woodwork to embroidery.
 A ceramic Barcelos Rooster, colourfully hand-painted with intricate patterns, is perhaps the best rendition.
-The roosters come in a range of shapes and sizes, from tiny trinkets to impressive statuettes.
+The traditional Galo comes in a range of shapes and sizes, from tiny trinkets to impressive statuettes.

 The image of the rooster has its origins in a popular folktale from the town of Barcelos, and has come used to symbolise the Portuguese passion for life – making this an ideal item to remember your trip and the amor da vida Portugal tends to inspire.